vitaliiboiko360/notjs/docs/index.md

   > string: it will replace the substring matched by `pattern`
   > function: iw will be invoked on every match and function's return value would be used as replacement text
   > _Note: string pattern would be replaced only once_
-- `replaceAll(pattern, replacement)` returns a new string with all matches are replaced with replaxement pattern.
+- `replaceAll(pattern, replacement)` returns a new string with all matches are replaced with replaxement pattern;
-- `pattern` is expected to be an object with `.replace` method (like `RegExp`), value w/o it will be coerced to a string.
+`pattern` is expected to be an object with `.replace` method (like `RegExp`), value w/o it will be coerced to a string
-`replacement` could be string or function, semantics are the same as for `String.replace` method.
+`replacement` could be string or function, semantics are the same as for `String.replace` method
 - `slice(indexStart,`_`indexEnd=str.length`_`)` returns a new string with extracted section from the original string; `indexStart` first index included in the resulting string; `indexEnd` first index excluded from the resulting string;
 if `indexStart` is ommited `undefined` converted to `0`;
 - `split(separator,`_`limit`_`)` returns array of strings, split at each point where `separator`